Rückert-Lieder: Overview

 In addition, each of the songs requires a specific ensemble of instruments, different from one song to the next, though the instrumentation of all five combined is equivalent to a standard-sized orchestra.
 Though it has become standard to perform them in large halls with full-size orchestras, Mahler himself premiered and preferred to perform the Rückert-Lieder in a small hall with a small orchestra, particularly cutting down the size of the string section.
-The scoring of the Lieder often focus on small groups of instruments akin to chamber music, with even the voice being treated like an instrument.
+The scoring of the Lieder often focuses on small groups of instruments akin to chamber music, with even the voice being treated like an instrument.

 It is generally considered that Mahler forged a new style with this collection.
 Not only did he abandon setting the poems from Der Knaben Wunderhorn (with the exceptions of "Revelge" and "Der Tamboursg'sell"), but he also started writing exclusively instrumental symphonies, without explicit references to his songs.
 Instead of the "ironic, critical stance" assumed in the Wunderhorn settings, Mahler instead adopts a "first-person perspective that ... is intimately introspective."
 Donald Mitchell writes of the songs:

 Gone are the fanfares, the military signals, the dance and march rhythms and the quasi-folk style of the Wunderhorn songs.
 Gone too are those songs' satirical excursions, with their accompanying instrumental pungencies and sarcasms.

 Instead, the collection, with its "brevity and intimate character ... represent[s] a short interlude of pure lyricism in [Mahler's] work," characterised by linear counterpoint and heterophony.
 This focus on melody, as well as the transparent, chamber-like orchestration and briefness of the songs, contribute to their lyrical nature.
 Despite this lyricism, and the serene circumstances that Mahler experienced when he composed these songs, the songs sometimes take on darker tones.
 For example, 'Um Mitternacht' deals with metaphysical questions that preoccupied Mahler, and both that song and 'Ich bin der Welt' deal with man's loneliness in the world.
 The latter song in its spiritual withdrawal from the world has been said to be influenced by Buddhist thought and the philosophy of Arthur Schopenhauer, who Mahler was heavily influenced by.

 The collection has been viewed as representing the "supreme consummation and perfection of the Mahler Lied," and as anticipating the style, not only of his 5th, 6th, and 7th symphonies, but also of his late works, such as Das Lied von der Erde and the 9th Symphony.